-Condition number Condition Performance Indicator 1 There is a mechanism in place for international cooperation in the fishery (the Coastal States Agreement) but it is not apparently completely effective, since it is currently not working properly due to the withdrawal of the Faroes, and as of 2015 a failure of the coastal states in general to agree a TAC.
+Condition number Condition Performance Indicator 1 The SG80 requirement for SI c) above must be met.
+'Available evidence' may be any relevant evidence, provided through ICES or other verifiable means, that shows the implications of all available management actions (e.g. by coastal states and/or agreements with other relevant states in controlling fishing mortality) in achieving exploitation levels consistent with appropriate harvest control rules and the requirements of PI 1.1.1.
+This condition is closely aligned to Condition 2.
+1.2.2 2 There is a mechanism in place for international cooperation in the fishery (the Coastal States Agreement) but it is not apparently completely effective, since it is currently not working properly due to the withdrawal of the Faroes, and as of 2015 a failure of the coastal states in general to agree a TAC.
 The dispute has now lasted more than a year, with no sign of formal resolution as yet (although the issue has been mitigated by negotiation) - hence it is not clear that the dispute resolution framework is effective.
-The fishery should work with the EU, the Pelagic Advisory Council, other certified or suspended UoCs in the fishery and/or other parties 3.1.1 as appropriate to support the resolution of the dispute between the coastal states and to re-establish an effective international cooperation mechanism for the fishery.
+The fishery should work with the EU, the Pelagic Advisory Council, other certified or suspended UoCs in the fishery and/or other parties as appropriate to support the resolution of the dispute between the coastal states and to re-establish an effective international cooperation mechanism for the fishery.
+3.1.1

-6.3.1.
-Recommendations
+6.3.1.Recommendations